JesusTimaure/ekf-slam-ros-gazebo/README.md

 <img width="2292" height="1291" alt="image" src="https://github.com/user-attachments/assets/f9c349f8-0881-4e7d-bac1-47fe5fcdc08f" />

 ## EKF-SLAM Method
+The core SLAM pipeline is implemented from scratch and includes:
-- State vector: Robot pose + Landmark positions
+- Joint state vector: Robot pose + Landmark positions
-- Motion model: Wheel odometry
+- Motion model: Differential-drive motion given by wheel odometry
-- Measurement model: Range and bearing to landmarks
+- Measurement model: Range and bearing observations to landmarks
-- Data association: Handles unknown correspondence of measurements
+- Data association: Handles unknown correspondence between measurements and landmarks
-- Filter:EKF is used for joint estimation of robot pose and landmark positions with uncertainties This allows to incrementally improve its pose and landmarks' estimates as more observations are collected
+- Estimation:EKF is used for joint estimation of robot pose and landmark positions, with full covariance propagation This allows to incrementally improve its pose and landmarks' estimates as more observations are collected